About

 result satisfies UserType;

-These two concepts are usually oppose each other, but in Vovk.ts they are combined, making RESTful API client thinner and making internal implementation of RPC as clear as possible.
+These two concepts typically oppose each other, but in Vovk.ts they are combined, making the RESTful API client thinner while keeping the internal RPC implementation as clear as possible.

 More info